-In 2013, I began working with young adults who have special needs.
+In 2013, I began working with special needs adults.
 I now have the pleasure of training two wonderful young adults with autism and one wonderful young adult with Down syndrome.

-Working with the special needs population, obviously, is a little different from training other clients.
-However, there are also similarities.
+Working with the special needs adults population is a little different from training other clients; however, there are also similarities.
 Each individual is unique, and personal training is tailored to meet each client’s individual needs.

 Let’s look at the benefits of personal training for these two populations: